Skip to navigation

 Unfortunately I didn't have time to visit the jagged island of Moorea, as seen here from neighbouring Tahiti

-Due to my unexpected departure Rob had to find more crew, so Zeke became an interview zone for prospective sailors who had replied to the advert tacked on the bow (an advert noticed by plenty of people as we were tied to the yacht quay).
+Due to my unexpected departure, Rob had to find more crew, so Zeke became an interview zone for prospective sailors who had replied to the advert tacked on the bow (an advert noticed by plenty of people as we were tied to the yacht quay).
 Some were idiots, some were potentially good, and some were good choices, but every interview made me feel a little sad to be leaving as Rob reeled off the plans for the trip, and the places he was going on to visit: Fiji, Samoa, Tonga, the Cook Islands, Vanuatu and the rest of the Polynesian pantheon.
-But it didn't take much to realise that leaving the boat was probably the best thing I'd done on the whole trip; sometimes you just have to accept that you don't have sea legs and are never going to get them.
+But it didn't take much to realise that leaving the boat was still the best thing I'd done on the whole trip; sometimes you just have to accept that you don't have sea legs and are never going to get them.